A simple puppetserver to get started

 Here is a sample command using all the options.

 docker run -d --restart=always -p 8140:8140 \ -v /srv/puppet/code:/etc/puppetlabs/code \ -v /srv/puppet/puppet:/etc/puppetlabs/puppet \ -v /srv/puppet/server:/opt/puppetlabs/server/data/puppetserver \ -v /home/cosmicq/.ssh:/root/.ssh \ --name puppet \ --hostname puppetmaster.cosmicegg.net \ cosmicq/docker-puppetserver

 Make sure you have run ssh-keygen and have an authorized_keys files in your home directory

 You might find it best to mount an NFS volume (or other shared storage) under /srv/puppet.
 This allows you to move your puppet container to other servers and persist data.

 Puppet is expecting to find the modules in:

-This is where the client/server SSL certs are.
+Config files, hiera.yaml, and SSL certs.
 You probably want to back this up.

 Peristant server data.
 This is mounted so your puppet server can be rebooted and pick up where it left off.